 Contrary to amalgam fillers, composite dental fillers allow patients to eat shortly after filling.
 However, we advise patients to eat only after lightening the local anesthesia, as it is quite hard to eat when your lips and mouth become numb.

 8-Do cavity fillings last forever?

-While dental fillings are durable but none of the materials used in fillers last forever.
-If tissues around your tooth are healthy and no much filling is required, then you can expect your fillings to last a long time.
+While dental fillings are durable, none of the materials used in fillers last forever.
+If tissues around your tooth are healthy and then no much filling is required, then you can expect your fillings to last a long time.